Microplastic Pollution In Tea

 • In September 2019, researchers at McGill University found that a single one of these tea bags releases more than 11 billion microplastic and 3 billion nanoplastic particles when steeped in boiling water.

-• A 2019 report by the World Wide Fund for Nature found that adults ingest an average of a credit card's worth (5 grams) of plastic particles each week.
-The potential human health impacts of microplastic pollution are a cause of concern to many medical professionals and an area of increasingly urgent scientific study.
+• The potential human health impacts of microplastic pollution are a cause of concern to many medical professionals and an area of increasingly urgent scientific study.

 • In addition to requesting that tea companies transition to plastic-free packaging, tea lovers should skip single-use tea bags in favor of loose leaf teas brewed in a glass, metal or ceramic strainer.